rafaelkyrdan/in-scalaz/README.md

 The `Identity` monad is a monad that does not any computational strategy.
 It simply applies the bound function to its input without any modification.
 Any monad transformer applied to the Identity monad yields a non-transformer version of that monad.

+A `monad transformer` modifies the behaviour of an underlying monad.